 Dog Paw Cleaning Tablets

 You can massage or scrub them with a cleaning brush or a cleaning mit (mentioned below) throughout the soaking process.
-They may also combat yeast infections and excessive paw licking.

 Still, see your veterinarian if you are concerned about a yeast infection on your dog’s paws.